GitTools/GitVersion/docs/configuration.md

 2015-10-23T12:23:15`) to setup an exclusion range.
 Effectively any commit before `commits-before` will be ignored.

+#### non-release-branches
+By default all branches that have a semantic version in their name will be used to calculate the version.
+This can be restricted to [release branches](#is-release-branch) by setting this flag to `true`.
+Default is `false`.

 ## Branch configuration
 Then we have branch specific configuration, which looks something like this: